 How and where to use Otter.ia

-It won’t spit out a complete article first time, so you must give it a few goes to find your style.
+It won’t spit out a complete article the first time, so you must give it a few go to find your style.

 Pro tip: When you are going to record with someone and turn it into a blog post, tell the other person, so they answer in a way that is easier to edit.